Safe Recruitment of all staff of Baines Endowed VC School.

 • to explain satisfactorily any anomalies or discrepancies in the information available to the interviewers;

-• to declare any information that is likely to appear on a CRB disclosure;
+• to declare any information that is likely to appear on a DBS disclosure;

 • to demonstrate their capacity to safeguard and protect the welfare of children and young people.